Alliance Theatre

 Where is the Alliance Theatre located?

-The Alliance Theatre is conveniently located in the heart of Midtown Atlanta at:
+The Alliance Theatre is conveniently located in the heart of Midtown Atlanta at the Woodruff Arts Center, which also houses the High Museum of Art and Atlanta Symphony Orchestra.
+Find the Woodruff Arts Center at:

 1280 Peachtree St. NE